mike99mac/mariacmdb/README.md

 The following sections describe the line command, the Web interface and the RESTful API.

 ## The mariacmdb.py line command
-One of the following *subcommands* must be supplied to the line command:
+One of the following *subcommands* must be supplied:

 - ``add       `` Add a server to be managed - if it already exists, it will be updated.
 - ``describe  `` Show the metadata of the ``servers`` table.